jycybersec/SIEM-ELASTIC/README.md

 - **Technique**: Execution of malware payload from a temporary directory or user profile.

 ### .
 Data Exfiltration Attempts
-- **Technique**: Compression and encryption of sensitive data before exfiltration.
+- **Technique**: Exfiltration of data using a file transfer service.
 - Agent: windows10
 - Attacker: Kali Linux VM